DANS-KNAW/easy-validate-dans-bag/docs/index.md

     Options:

-          --aip                      Validate as AIP (instead of as SIP) --bag-store  <arg>         The bag store to use for deep validation -f, --response-format  <arg>   Format for the result report (default = text) -h, --help                     Show help message
+          --aip                      Validate the bag(s) as AIP (instead of as SIP) --bag-store  <arg>         The bag store to use for deep validation -f, --response-format  <arg>   Format for the result report (default = text) --sipdir                   Validate bags inside directories of trailing argument -h, --help                     Show help message
       -v, --version                  Show version of this program

       trailing arguments:
-      bag (not required)   The bag to validate
+       bag (not required)   The bag to validate or in case of '--sipdir': directory with bags in sub directories

       Subcommand: run-service - Starts EASY Validate Dans Bag as a daemon that services HTTP requests -h, --help   Show help message
       ---

 INSTALLATION AND CONFIGURATION
 ------------------------------